13 things that can kill or seriously harm you in B.C.

 davidrh/Shutterstock

-While it may seem obvious, based on the number of drowning deaths per year in BC, many underestimate the dangers posed by water.
-In 2022, there were nearly 90 accidental drowning deaths.
+While it may seem obvious based on the number of drowning deaths per year in B.C., many still underestimate the dangers posed by water.
+In 2023, there were 101 accidental drowning deaths in the province.

 If you plan on going on a summer adventure involving the water, ensure you’re adequately prepared.
 If you can’t swim, always wear a life jacket.